SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 ## The Procedural Paradigm

-So far we've been writing our code as one continuous piece.
+So far we've been writing our code as one continuous flow.
 If we want to reuse some of our code, we can use loops to repeat some task, but sometimes we need more flexibility than this.

 It would also be useful to be able to hide some of the complexity of our code once it's grown to the point where it no longer fits on a single screen.